-There are specialist services in the borough that provide support to people with learning disabilities and/or autism and other additional needs who are looking for work.
+There are specialist support services in the borough that provide individuals with learning disabilities and/or autism and other additional needs access to work.

-If you have a disability, health or mental health condition, an Access to Work grant can pay for practical support to help you:
+If you have a disability, health or mental health condition a grant could pay for practical support to help you:

 If you are looking for work you are welcome to drop into one of the following job clubs:

 Dudley Job Club - Kings House, Dudley DY2 8PE, 01384 258525

 Woodside Internet Centre – contact Brian Handy 01384 75572 - 0785 449 8445 - Email: firstname.lastname@example.org

 For young adults aged 16 to 29 and living in the Black Country.